Mirror Symmetry and Level-rank Duality for 3d $\mathcal{N} = 4$ Rank 0 SCFTs: TNkB and Lkosp12N

 With the appearance of $L_k(\fosp_{1|2N})$ at the boundary of $\CT^B_{N,k}$, it is natural to expect that its modules can be realized by bulk line operators ending on Dir${}_{N,k}$.
 This expectation is again supported by computing half-indices, which reproduce supercharacters of $L_k(\fosp_{1|2N})$ modules.

 The half-index counting local operators at the junction of a line operator $\CL$ and the boundary condition Dir${}_{N,k}$ can again be written as a specialization, \emph{cf.} Eq.
 (3.43) of \cite{Dimofte:2017tpi}.
 When we further specialize the remaining Jacobi variables $x_\alpha = 1$, we generally find linear combinations of Nahm sums, all based on the same bilinear form $\kappa$.
-There are deep connections between the modularity of these Nahm sums and number-theoretic properties of solutions to certain polynomial equations called Nahm's equations \cite{Nahm:2004ch, Zagier:2007knq}: \be \prod_{J} z_{J}^{\kappa_{IJ}} = 1 - z_I \ee for each (multi-)index $I = (i,a)$.
-These are precisely the same equations governing 3d Bethe vacua of the theory $\CT_{N,k}$, \emph{cf.} Eq. \eqref{eq:Bethe}, and whose solutions (after a suitable regularization) are identified with simple line operators $\CL^B_\mu$ of $\CT^B_{N,k}$.
+There are deep connections between the modularity of these Nahm sums and number-theoretic properties of solutions to certain polynomial equations called Nahm's equations \cite{Nahm:2004ch, Zagier:2007knq}: \be \prod_{J} z_{J}^{\kappa_{IJ}} = 1 - z_I \ee for each (multi-)index $I = (i,a)$. \footnote{We note that the Nahm's conjecture, relating modular Nahm sums to torsion elements in the Bloch group of the field of rational number adjoint solutions to these equations, has been proven in some cases \cite{Calegari:2017itq} but is provably false \cite{VlasenkoZwegers} as originally formulated.} These are precisely the same equations governing 3d Bethe vacua of the theory $\CT_{N,k}$, \emph{cf.} Eq. \eqref{eq:Bethe}, and whose solutions (after a suitable regularization) are identified with simple line operators $\CL^B_\mu$ of $\CT^B_{N,k}$.
 The analysis of these equations in Section \ref{sec:TNk} indicates that there are $\binom{N}{k}$ such vacua, precisely matching the number of simple modules of $L_k(\fosp_{1|2N})$ \cite{Creutzig:2022riy}, and for each a corresponding generator $\CP^B_{\mu}(z_{ia})$ of the ring of Bethe vacua realizing the Grothendieck ring of the category of lines.
 In the explicit examples, we have chosen the labels of these line operators to agree with those of the labeling of simple $L_k(\fosp_{1|2N})$ modules given in \cite{Creutzig:2022riy}. \footnote{In the cases with $k = 1$ we use $\mu$ to denote the number of $1$'s in the label.}

 As mentioned above, we can compute the half-index counting local operators at the end of each of these generators as a suitable specialization: \be I\!\!I^B_{N,k}[\CL^B_\mu](x_\alpha;q) = \wt{I\!\!I}_{N,k}[\CL^B_\mu](z_{ia}, t_{ia};q)\big\vert_{(\star)} \ee where \be \,. \ee For $N=1$, these expressions were conjectured to reproduce the characters of all simple modules of $L_k(\fosp_{1|2})$ in \cite{Ferrari:2023fez}, where it was proven to be true for $k = 1$ and checked to order $q^{10}$ for all $k \leq 3$.
 More generally, we have checked that the $\CP^B_\mu$ presented in Section \ref{sec:TNk} for all $N$, $k$ with $N+k \leq 4$ indeed reproduce characters of $L_k(\fosp_{1|2N})$, at least to order $q^5$.